-Rent parties were popularized during the Great Migration by black migrants living in Harlem.
-Their housing options were limited, overpriced and unsafe.
-The substandard conditions led to extreme overcrowding and also created a tight-knit community.
-If a neighbor couldn’t make rent, they would throw a “rent party” complete with music, dancing and spirits, and a collection jar for the host.
-They helped each other stay in their homes, despite the external systemic forces working against them.
+Rent parties were popularized in the midst of the Great Migration by Black migrants living in Harlem.
+When a neighbor couldn’t make rent, they would throw a “rent party,” complete with music, dancing and a collection jar for the host.
+Neighbors would support each other to prevent eviction.

 Why is this fund needed?